tgoandrex/spacebook/README.md

 ## Using the General Search

 Click the 'Search' tab on the navigation bar to use the search form for any Post, Photo, or user on the application.
 Clicking any radio button without text will display all Posts, Photos, or users.
 Adding text will filter results to display only Posts' or Photos' content that matches the text, or users' usernames that matches the text.
 Individual Comments cannot be searched for.

+## Admin Abilities

+Admins are hand picked to keep users and the application as a whole safe.
+Any user who is found abusing features, threatening others, or any other action deemed inappropriate by an admin will result in consequences.
+Typically first or minor offenses will 'restrict' a user from creating Posts, Photos, or Comments for a set amount of time.
+Please note that a restricted user may still like or unlike Posts, Photos, or Comments.
+Repeated issues or major problems will result in permanent account deletion.